 - Mammograms (Department of Health and Human Services, Office on Women's Health) Also in Spanish

 - Mammograms (National Cancer Institute) Also in Spanish

 - Mammography (Radiological Society of North America, American College of Radiology)

 - What Is a Mammogram and When Should I Get One?
 (Centers for Disease Control and Prevention) Also in Spanish

 Diagnosis and Tests

-- Screening for Breast Problems (American College of Obstetricians and Gynecologists) - PDF
+- Mammography and Other Screening Tests for Breast Problems (American College of Obstetricians and Gynecologists) - PDF

 - Accuracy of Mammograms (Susan G. Komen for the Cure)